wavemaker/docs/learn/react-native/push-notification.md

 ## Firebase Setup

-For the push notification you need to integrate firebase messaging into the  WaveMaker application's codebase.
+For the push notification you need to integrate Firebase messaging into the  WaveMaker application's codebase.
 If you don't have a Firebase project, create one on the Firebase Console:
 [console.firebase.google.com](https://console.firebase.google.com/).
 If you have an existing Google project associated with your mobile app, select project in Firebase Console.